 The design of the AirPods Pro and Galaxy Buds Pro are slightly different.
 While the AirPods Pro have an angled stem that ensures easy placement and removal as well as a stable fit, the Galaxy Buds Pro are more compact.
 The Galaxy Buds Pro still provide a stable and comfortable fit thanks to a slight protrusion from the side of the earbud that serves like a mini wing tip.
 As long as you use the proper silicone ear tip size, you shouldn’t have issues wearing either of these.

 The AirPods Pro have an IPX4 rating, meaning they can withstand sweat with no problems, but the Samsung Galaxy Buds Pro have an IPX7 rating, so you can fully submerge them in water for up to 30 minutes.
-Though you shouldn’t necessarily take the Galaxy Buds Pro into the swimming pool because they might fall out of your ears with the lubrication from water, it’s nice to know that water won’t damage the electronics.
+Though the Galaxy Buds Pro aren’t swimming earbuds, per say, because they lack onboard storage.
+Bluetooth connectivity doesn’t carry well, or at all really, through water.

 Apple AirPods Pro vs Samsung Galaxy Buds Pro: Bluetooth connection